michaelloughnane/bitcamp-devops-6-course/responses/07_use-fs.md

 ---

-I am waiting for you to commit the desired changes to this branch before moving on.
+This bot is waiting for you to commit the desired changes to this branch before moving on.

-I'll respond once you've committed the changes to this branch
+It will respond once you've committed the changes to this branch.